LiteraryWho/BlueprintForAssociation/README.md

 This project is intended to be a collaborative effort, so feel free to fork this repository, or to make push requests/comments/suggestions.
 I’ll try to incorporate feedback here as well.

 There is also a novel which introduces the concept.
-You can find a PDF Copy here: https://github.com/LiteraryWho/TheClassB
+You can find a PDF/epub Copy here: https://github.com/LiteraryWho/TheClassB

 If you find this idea valuable and want to support the guy who made it, you can donate monero at the following address: